barryzhan2017/user_service/README.md

     (although local can access sns).
   * We need request removal from sandbox of our sns account to send emails to unlimited address.
   Under sending statistics, click edit account details to achieve that.
+  * Use OFFSET and LIMIT to implement pagination sql statement
+  * Seperate database access with controller logic to make code more reusable